Get Your Bucket List Ready for Some of the Top Attractions in Spain!

 Your favourite penguins are back – and this time we’re heading back to Spain!
-In our first post about Spain, we covered some of the best cities that you should visit.
+In our first post about Spain, we covered some of the best cities that you should visit in Spain.
 Well, now it’s time to talk about what you shouldn’t miss while you’re travelling through Spain!
 Here is a list of some of the top attractions you can see all over the country.

 The last thing you want is missing out on seeing the buildings or attractions you’re passionate about because there are so many people and attractions are at capacity.
 A great example is, of course, Sagrada Familia in Barcelona, but it’s busy and popular for a reason, right?
 We cover it below in detail.